linucksrox/linucksrox.github.io/about.md

 - Wazo PBX combined with Voip.ms service, allowing me to use my phone as a SIP extension and make outgoing calls from my house.
 Without this it's difficult to make calls without going outside.
 - Prosody as a chat server using the XMPP protocol (paired with Conversations for Android).
 This is far more reliable than SMS and especially MMS.
 - Gitlab for keeping track of small projects that I don't want to put on github
-- Docker in swarm mode for quickly spinning up new services even for testing.
+- Docker in swarm mode for quickly spinning up new services.
   - Traefik is awesome and does dynamic reverse proxying by just specifying labels on any Docker services you deploy.
 This connects to Let's Encrypt, uses DNS Challenge, and automatically renews a wildcard cert for this domain with no manual intervention!
-  - Bitwarden_rs for password management (still experimenting with this one), looks very promising!
+  - Bitwarden_rs for password management, self hosted (alternative to LastPass, Dashlane, etc.)
   - Jellyfin media server which is kind of like a personal Netflix, but can also be used with Kodi.
-Another promising piece of software!

 Music
 ---